 6. Support Small Business

 Trends show that millennials care about social responsibility in business.
 This means that millennials will boycott unethical companies such as Nike, support local or fair trade companies over large corporations, and buy from companies that partner with charities.
 This is evidenced by the huge support of TOMS, a brand which donates a pair of shoes for each pair they sell.
 With the exception of about a dozen leading networks, the majority of podcasts are small startups.
-This means your listenership can be used to directly support the host of a show you like, rather than feeding the corporate giants of news and television.
+This means your listenership can be used to directly support the host of a show you like (like a podcast from the Front Porch Media Network!), rather than feeding the corporate giants of news and television.

 7. Keep Storytelling Alive

 Finally, podcasting is the renewal of the dying form of verbal storytelling.
 For centuries, entire epic poems like The Odyssey were passed down from generation to generation by storytellers who memorized the entire work.
 This oral tradition was seen in other cultures over the course of history, but written and visual media has nearly killed the storyteller in American society today.
 However, podcasting has rejuvenated this tradition, and storytelling makes up a huge margin of podcasts.
 Here is a list of the 31 best storytelling podcasts in November 2016.
 So, listen to a podcast today and help keep a tradition (from over 2,000 years ago!) alive.